Dynamic restrengthening and fault heterogeneity explain megathrust earthquake complexity: Methods

 \subsection{Downdip slip pulses and updip crack-like rupture}

 Observational studies, including teleseismic back-projection \cite{Meng2011Window}, regional strong-ground motion analyses \cite{Kurahashi2013ShortPeriod}, and finite-fault inversions \cite{Yagi2011Rupture, Melgar2015Kinematic}, have consistently documented depth-dependent seismic radiation characteristics in the Tohoku-Oki earthquake.
 In our preferred model, we observe depth-varying dynamic rupture styles, characterized by short-duration slip pulses \cite{Heaton1990Evidence} radiating high-frequency seismic waves downdip and prolonged crack-like rupture accumulating large slip updip (Fig.~\ref{Fig4:depth_dependent_rupture_style}).
+Short slip pulses at depth are associated with relatively small total slip but strong high-frequency radiation, whereas the shallow crack-like rupture produces large slip with relatively reduced high-frequency content.
+Thus, along the fault, high-frequency radiation is inversely correlated with local total slip.
 Figure~\ref{Fig4:depth_dependent_rupture_style}a highlights contrasting slip-rate functions across different depths.
 At depths shallower than 15~km, rupture propagation is crack-like, characterized by continuous slip and prolonged rise times exceeding 50~s.
-In contrast, rupture transitions to sharp slip pulses as it propagates deeper than 15 km, each with rise times less than 10~s.
-These depth-dependent rupture styles become particularly evident during 30--80~s rupture time, when multiple reactivated rupture fronts are present, and the deeper ruptures manifest discrete short-duration pulses (Fig.~\ref{Fig4:depth_dependent_rupture_style}a, Extended Fig.~\ref{FigE4:Profile_comp}).
-This rupture-style variability directly influences the associated seismic radiation.
-Figure~\ref{Fig4:depth_dependent_rupture_style}b shows normalized slip-rate amplitude spectra, revealing that shallow crack-like rupture episodes are depleted in high-frequency energy than the deeper pulse-like rupture portions.
+The prolonged rupture is sustained by successive reactivation of slip triggered by free-surface reflections that generate back-propagating rupture fronts \cite{dunham2005dissipative, Vallee2023Selfreactivated}.
+In contrast, rupture transitions to multiple reactivated sharp slip pulses as it propagates deeper than 15 km, each with rise times less than 10~s.
+These depth-dependent rupture styles become particularly evident during 30--80~s rupture time, when multiple reactivated rupture fronts are present, and the deeper ruptures manifest discrete short-duration pulses (Fig.~\ref{Fig4:depth_dependent_rupture_style}a, Supplementary Fig.~\ref{FigE3:Profile_comp}).
+Additional profiles from north to south show consistent behavior, with rupture durations systematically increasing towards shallower depth (Supplementary Fig.~\ref{FigS:Depth_dependent_profile_comparison}).
+This rupture style variability influences the associated seismic radiation.
+Figure~\ref{Fig4:depth_dependent_rupture_style}b shows slip-rate amplitude spectra, revealing that shallow crack-like rupture episodes are relatively depleted in high-frequency energy than the deeper pulse-like rupture portions.
+However, northern profiles exhibit less contrast in seismic radiation due to a strong peak at the rupture front across all depths (Supplementary Fig.~\ref{FigS:Depth_dependent_profile_comparison}).
+This behavior reflects an intrinsic limitation of our model setup, which does not prescribe any depth-dependent frictional variations that control rupture-tip behavior \cite{Huang2014SlipWeakening}.